dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 STOP!
 Have them perform *Exercise 3* in the learner's guide.

+5. Review the recap slide
-5. Have them perform the assignment
+6. Have them perform the assignment

 ## Live Demo step by step